 There’s really not much to it, iron-ons don’t get easier than this:

 Step 1: Cut the vinyl and weed the excess off.
-My only tip here is peel the corner of the iron on sheet to figure out which side is the vinyl and which side is the transfer sheet.
+My only tip here is to peel the corner of the iron-on sheet to figure out which side is the vinyl and which side is the transfer sheet.
 They always say smooth side and I’m like both sides are smooth!!

 Also, don’t forget to mirror the image in Design Space.
 It doesn’t really matter for these designs but doesn’t hurt.